jwdevos/gobgp-mrt-injection-lab/README.md

+**-- this repo will be archived and moved to https://codeberg.org/jwdevos/gobgp-mrt-injection-lab --**

 # gobgp-mrt-injection-lab
 This lab demonstrates how to read routes from [MRT files](https://datatracker.ietf.org/doc/html/rfc6396), import those routes in GoBGP, then advertise them to a peer.
 There is a lot of information online about creating MRT dumps, but information about injecting MRT data back into a router is almost non-existent.
 There are a few tools and scripts for doing so.
 The GoBGP support for importing data from MRT files seems to be the most robust option so far.